Mary Mattingly: Swale (2015–ongoing)

 Swale is a floating food forest situated on a 130-foot by 140-foot barge that docks in harbors around NYC.
 It is part art installation, part community engagement project, and was launched during July 2016 after a year of planning and building in collaboration with numerous community groups.
 After receiving initial seed funding from A Blade of Grass as part of a fellowship, Mary Mattingly and her team, including curator Amanda McDonald Crowley, launched a Kickstarter campaign to raise additional funds and awareness during May 2016 where they raised $32,523 from 333 people.

 The inspiration for Swale came after Mattingly learned that is generally illegal to grow food on public land.
 By utilizing marine law, Swale Park avoids facing repercussions of land-based laws by growing publicly accessible gardens on a floating barge rather than a plot of land.

 Following the studies of social scientist Elinor Ostrom, Swale's construction bases itself around the concept of sustainably managing Commons.
 With no limit to foraging, Swale Park aims to act as a source of provision while encouraging mutual trust and responsibility between participants.
 The food gardens on Swale include vegetables like broccoli and kale and also fruits like tomatoes and plums, and can be harvested for free distribution via community partners.
 During summer 2016, Swale docked in the Bronx at Concrete Plant Park, Brooklyn Bridge Park and Governors Island.
 The Bronx is one of the largest food deserts in the United States.
 So, the creation and launch of Swale Park in this area act as a literal and figurative platform to discuss the necessity of universal food accessibility.

+Additionally, Swale functions as a community hub for events, scientific research, public discussions, and workshops, developed in collaboration with local communities and stewardship groups.

 Currently, under renovations, Swale Park is set to become a permanent floating park in 2022.

 Exhibitions and awards

-Her work has been shown at: the International Center of Photography, New York; the Palais de Tokyo, Paris; the Centre Culturel Calouste Gulbenkian, Paris; the Neuberger Museum of Art, Purchase, NY; the New York Public Library; and in exhibitions in Germany, Greece, the Netherlands, Great Britain, Italy, and Dubai.
+Her work has been shown at: the International Center of Photography, New York; the Palais de Tokyo, Paris; the Centre Culturel Calouste Gulbenkian, Paris; the Neuberger Museum of Art, Purchase, NY; the New York Public Library; the Fairfield University Art Museum, CT; and in exhibitions in Germany, Greece, the Netherlands, Great Britain, Italy, and Dubai.